txiong002/Rust_Starship-Crawler/README.md

     Example: If you are on square (1, 4) and you want to move to square (2, 4), enter `2 4`.

-    Note that you can only move one square at a time.
+    Note that you can only move one square at a time unless you have the "Pair of Boots" pickup, which lets you move two squares at a time.

-4) If your destination square contains a pickup, the pickup will either restore 20 HP, boost your attack power by 10, or increase your movement range by 1.
+4) If your destination square contains a pickup, the pickup will either restore 20 HP (Medkit), boost your attack power by 10 (Knife), or increase your movement range by 1 (Pair of Boots).

 5) When you get close to an enemy, it will appear and you will enter a battle.
 To attack, press the enter key.

+    The battle runs until either the player or the enemy is defeated.

 6) When you defeat an enemy, you will move to the next room (or the next floor if you are in the last room of the current floor).

 7) If your HP reaches 0, the game will end and you will need to restart from the beginning.

+# What worked

+TBD

+# What didn't work

+TBD

+# Future work

+* More enemy types
+* More bosses
+* Player can carry multiple weapons and thus have multiple attack types

 # References